wordup-dev/wordup-example-project/README.md

 ## Project setup

-To setup your development server, run the following command in your project folder:
+To set up your WordPress development server, run the following command in your project folder:

 ```sh
 $ wordup local:install